All posts by Joseph Coulter

 • The Four Gospels as the actual seeds that need to be planted.

 One hundred percent of Christian literature, without exception, is about the seed, but it is not the seed.
 Apologetics, Christian history, Holy Encyclicals, the lives of the saints, instruction in ministry, books on how-to-live-the-Christian-life, conversion stories, exciting fiction, the coming apocalypse; these are all great and inspiring books, and thank God for them, but they are not the seed.
 (And nobody said they were.)
-This noble body of literature is entirely directed towards people who are intent on nourishing the seed that has already been planted in their lives.
+This noble body of literature is entirely directed towards people who are intent on nourishing the seed that has already been planted in their minds.

 Consider the factory worker in Flint, Michigan, who is trying hard to be a good Muslim.
 Or think about the computer programmer in Seattle who was told by her parents to avoid western philosophies like the plague.
 How about the successful businessman from South Philadelphia, who meets his family and friends regularly in the Hindu Temple?
 Christian literature finds no home within them.
 What bears repeating is that there are over 5 billion of these good people in the world, and they constitute seventy percent of the earth’s population.
 For them, Christianity is a non-subject.
 Their cultures preclude any real possibility of ever coming into contact with the gospel, either spoken or printed.
 There is an impenetrable spiritual barrier in place that not many humans can cross.